 Since I not only love running, but also exploring new areas, I decided to venture to Anacostia one day.
-Typically regarded as a not-so-safe neighborhood to many, it made me feel a bit apprehensive, but decided that a quick daytime run would be fine.
+Typically regarded as a not-so-safe neighborhood by many, I was a bit apprehensive, but decided that a quick daytime run would be fine.
 I am so glad I went because I was so pleasantly surprised by the amount of history and charm I felt around me.

 As I was walking around, I stumbled across a big chair near a shopping strip which seemed rather odd to me.
 I decided to do a bit more research.